phalcon-orphanage/docs/en/reference/models.rst

 | Inserting/Updating | afterSave                | NO                    | Runs after the required operation over the database system                                                          |
 +--------------------+--------------------------+-----------------------+---------------------------------------------------------------------------------------------------------------------+

-Implementing events in the Model's class
+Implementing Events in the Model's class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The easier way to make a model react to events is implement a method with the same name of the event in the model's class:

 .. code-block:: php